A life-enhancing sojourn

 A UNA is one of the oldest and most natural ways people have organized shared purpose, stewardship, and mutual support.
 Long before modern corporations, licenses, and regulatory (incorporated) frameworks, people gathered by voluntary agreement, held property, stewarded resources, served others, and governed themselves through trust, conscience, and consent.

-Today, a UNA offers a simple, lawful, flexible, and powerful vehicle for those seeking greater clarity, privacy, self-agency, and alignment in how they participate in this realm
+A UNA provides a simple, empowering, honoring vehicle for those seeking greater clarity, privacy, self-agency, and alignment in how they participate in this realm.

 Key Characteristics